joaovitor2763/openai-cs-agents-demo/README.md

 3. **Content Expertise:**
    - The Content Expert Agent provides detailed lesson ideas using the available tools.
+   - When done, it returns control to the Triage Agent so you can continue with other requests.
 This flow shows how the system routes product teams to the right specialists when creating entrepreneur courses.

 ### Demo flow #2